-NorthWestern Energy 11 East Park Street Butte, MT 59701
+NorthWestern Corporation 11 East Park Street Butte, MT 59701

-2. The name and mailing addresses of the counties in which any part of the Project and any Federal facilities that would be used by the Project are located as outlined in 18 CFR § 4.32(a)(2)(i):
+2. The name and mailing addresses of:

+i.
+Every county in which any part of the Project, and any Federal facilities that would be used by the Project, are located:

-Sanders County 111 Main St. PO Box 519 Thompson Falls, MT 59873
+Sanders County 111 Main St. PO Box 519 Thompson Falls, MT 59873 ii.
+Every city, town, or similar local political subdivision: